CS2401-Fall2021/lab-8-BST/README.md

  >       A
  >      / \
  >     A   A
- >    /\
+ >        / \
  >       B   B

-Would have 3 unique items, even though B is present twice, since it is not identical to it's parent it counts a being 'unique'
+Would have 3 unique items, even though B is present twice, since it is not identical to it's parent, it counts a being 'unique' both times.

 ## Part 4: ShouldKeepTree
 In Main.java implement keepTree(Node root, int maxMistakes, double logFactor).
 It should return true only if both are true: